👉 TAP TO SAVE 50% WITH CODE SPRING

 All that said, Williams has elite strikeout upside and is projected to be the Guardians' No. 1 pitcher heading into the 2026 season.
 RotoBaller currently ranks him as the 39th pitcher off the board, while NFBC ADP has him going 149.0 overall.
 Fantasy managers looking for a high-upside arm in the middle part of their drafts will want to target Williams.

-RotoBaller currently ranks him as the 35th-ranked pitcher off the board, while NFBC ADP has him at 155.0.
-Fantasy managers looking for a young, high-upside arm should be looking to target him in their upcoming drafts.
+He was named the Brewers Opening Day starter, and RotoBaller ranks him as the 35th starting pitcher off the board.
+Fantasy managers looking for a high-upside arm should be taking Misiorowski in upcoming drafts.

 Cam Schlittler, New York Yankees